|The sort of thing you're looking for.|

-The best bargains are moderately old, very grungy pro cymbals-- dirty, dull-looking bronze, painted-on logos only a memory-- if they ever had them to begin with.
+The best bargains are moderately old, very grungy pro cymbals-- dirty, dull-looking bronze, painted-on logos only a rumor of a memory-- if they ever had them to begin with.
 You're a musician and you play the things for the sound anyway, right?
-Then get over this consumeristic, virginity-fetishizing thing of needing to unbox perfectly pristine new cymbals-- that only leads to buying crappy-but-shiny student cymbals when you're poor, and spending way too much money on everything even if you're not.
+Then get over this consumeristic, virginity-fetishizing thing of needing to unbox perfectly pristine new cymbals.
+That only leads you down the overpaying, crappy-but-shiny path.

 About those student/economy/budget/semi-pro cymbals

-OK, those aren't actually cymbals.
+Listen: those aren't actually cymbals.
 You might be able to use them as placeholders for cymbals until you can afford real ones, but consider their value to be basically zero-- the money you spend on them basically goes away forever.
-I think it's a big mistake to buy them new; buying them used you can and should drive and extremely hard bargain-- I would never pay more than about $50 for a used semi-pro ride cymbal, for example.
-And do your homework so you know the difference between the almost-usable semi-pro cymbals and the true yellow-tinted sheet metal dreck.
+Buying them new is a big mistake; buying them used you should drive and extremely hard bargain-- I would never pay more than about $50 for a used semi-pro ride cymbal, for example.
+And do your homework so you know the difference between the almost-usable semi-pro cymbals and the true yellow-tinted sheet metal trash.

-Generally, buying a cymbal without playing it first is an anathema to serious drummers, which tends to drive down used prices online.
+Generally, serious drummers don't like buying cymbals without first playing them, and that tends to drive down used prices online.
 We're going to take advantage of that.

 Be familiar with the cymbal brands, lines and models.